JoeVirtual/KonFoo/docs/concept.rst

 Align fields in a mapping declaration
 -------------------------------------

-Define a mapper with aligned fields
+Define a mapper template with aligned fields.

 .. code-block:: python